nib-health-funds/menu/README.md

     - value
 - index

-#### <>close
+#### <>cancel

-The user tried to close the menu without selecting an item.
+The user tried to cancel the menu without selecting an item.
 How do you want to handle it?

 Triggered when the menu is blurred or esc is selected.